Map Control 2025 – Tactical Minimap

 Understanding Map Layouts

-• High-Traffic Zones — Where most fights happen.
+• High-Traffic Zones - Where most fights occur.

 Key Elements of Map Control